Low Job Control

 Low Job Control is a key psychosocial hazard.
 It refers to when workers do not have enough - or have little - control over key aspects of their work.
 This includes how or when a job is done.
-It also refers to situations when decisions are made that affect a worker without a worker being consulted on and told about the changes.
-Remember, under section 35 of the OHS act HSR's and workers must be consulted on matters relating to health and safety.
-If low job control is an issue in your workplace, you need to be consulted on changes to systems to address this hazard.
+It also refers to situations when decisions are made that affect a worker without a worker being consulted before the changes.

-Examples of this hazard include:
+Examples of low job control include:

 - Work being micro-managed.
 This means that managers engage in excessive monitoring of tasks and expect tasks - even the simplest of tasks - to only be done in one way.